 Waiting for results

-The hospital will make every effort to give you your screening test results the same day that you have your scan.
+The hospital will make every effort to give you your screening test results within 2 weeks of your scan date.
 The results of your scan will also be sent to your doctor.
 The hospital staff will be there to support you.
 You can also bring a friend or family member with you.

 Josée Gareau - Navigator